kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 The project proposal will be graded as follows:

-Total                                                   | 5 pts
+Total                                                   | 3 pts
 --------------------------------------------------------|-------
-**Data description/background**                                   | 2 pts
+**Data description/background**                         | 1 pts
-**Research questions**                                  | 2 pts
+**Research questions**                                  | 1 pts
-**Results**                                             | 1 pts
+**Data glimpse**                                        | 1 pts

 ## Data cleaning & Preliminary EDA

-The purpose of this step is to help scaffold steady progress and give you an opportunity to get early feedback on your analysis plan.
-The `cleaning-eda.qmd` file in your RStudio project should include reproducible data cleaning steps that begin with reading in your original data file and outputting the data file used for analysis.
+The purpose of this step is to help scaffold steady progress and give you an opportunity to get early feedback on your analysis plan. **The `cleaning-eda.qmd` file in your RStudio project should include reproducible data cleaning steps that begin with reading in your original data file and outputting the data file to be used for analysis**.
 You should also include preliminary exploratory data analysis and a brief description of your analysis plan.
 You should submit a zip file with the .Rproj file, the .qmd file, and any relevent data or other supplementary files required to Render your Quarto report.

 Your cleaning & EDA steps should include:

 + Cleaning variable names

++ Visualizing each variable individually (or at least 10 identified for analysis if you have a large number), noting any issues or notable features

 + Converting to appropriate data types (factors, dates, etc)